FenyoLab/EC_codeximaging/docs/README_celesta.md

 ```

 * `project_title:` This will be the name of the subfolder containing all results, as well as the prefix for filenames.
-* `prior_marker_info`: Path to prior marker info CSV
+* `prior_marker_info`: Path to prior marker info CSV.
+This
-* `imaging_data`: Path to imaging data CSV
+* `imaging_data`: Path to imaging data CSV.
 * `results_dir`: Path to directory where you want *all* of your CELESTA results to go.
 The script will automatically create a subfolder named after `project_title` here.

 #### 2. After the CELESTA object is created, run `celesta_plot_exp_prob.sh` to plot expression probability for each marker.

 This will help you choose thresholds when assigning cell types.
-I've made my own script to plot expression probability because I think it looks better than CELESTA's plots.

 You will need to edit these arguments: